-Mark I. Kalish, CFRE
+Mark I. Kalish

 Mark Kalish founded the fundraising, consulting and executive search firm, Kalish & Associates, Inc. in 1998.
 Its mission over the past twenty years has remained constant: to assist a broad range of nonprofits in meeting today’s challenges.
-But because “today” is shaped by important cultural and technological changes that have impacted the field, he has innovatively capitalized on his more than more than 40 years of diverse fundraising and management experience, to help organizations adapt to and tailor their staffing needs and development strategies so they can succeed in today’s competitive environment.
+But because “today” is shaped by important cultural and technological changes that have impacted the field, he has innovatively capitalized on his more than 40 years of diverse fundraising and management experience, to help organizations adapt to and tailor their staffing needs and development strategies so they can succeed in today’s competitive environment.

 Before establishing his consulting firm, Kalish served as Vice President of Institutional Advancement at Hunter College and as Vice President and National Campaign Director of the American Committee for the Weizmann Institute of Science.
 There, he managed a 49-person major gift staff in 14 offices across the country raising $74 million during his tenure.
 Previously, he was Director of the Northeast Regional Office of The Johns Hopkins University and Hospital for ten years, serving as a key member of the development staff during two capital campaigns, which together raised over $2 billion.

-His other development experience includes positions at New York University, where he served as chief development officer for the undergraduate business school (now Stern School of Business) and then led the alumni relations and annual giving programs for the university’s 13 schools and colleges.
+His other development experience includes positions at New York University, where he served as the chief development officer for the undergraduate business school (now Stern School of Business) and then led the alumni relations and annual giving programs for the university’s 13 schools and colleges.
 He began his fundraising career working for two Girl Scout councils, in Washington, DC and Suffolk County, NY.

 In addition to his professional positions, he has served as President of the SUNY New Paltz Alumni Association and Chairman of the Board of Directors of the SUNY New Paltz Foundation.
 He is a recipient of the Association’s Distinguished Alumni Service Award.

-Kalish received his bachelor’s degree from SUNY New Paltz and master’s from Baruch College/CUNY, where he is a member of the Board of Advisors of the Austi W. Marxe School of Public and International Affairs.
+Kalish received his bachelor’s degree from SUNY New Paltz and master’s from Baruch College/CUNY, where he is a member of the Board of Advisors of the Austin W. Marxe School of Public and International Affairs.
 He holds graduate certificates in Fund Raising Management from Adelphi University and in Organization Development from the New School.

-Prior to launching his own NFP consulting firm and joining Kalish & Associates in early 2018, Thom worked in progressively more senior positions at The Jewish Theological Seminary of America, The Jewish Board of Family & Children’s Services, The New Jewish Home and Jewish Child Care Association (JCCA).
+Before launching his own consulting firm and joining Kalish & Associates in early 2018, Thom worked in progressively more senior positions at The Jewish Theological Seminary of America, The Jewish Board of Family & Children’s Services, The New Jewish Home and Jewish Child Care Association (JCCA).
 His most recent post as Chief External Affairs Officer at JCCA focused on professionalizing JCCA’s fundraising efforts with a focus on major gifts, foundation funding and Board development.

-A highly entrepreneurial fundraiser, Thom brings with him significant prospect identification, donor cultivation and strategic solicitation experience, as well as considerable experience in the private sector.
-Having had the privilege to work closely with major philanthropists in and around NYC, Thom has an easy rapport with charitable super stars and those who shun the spotlight alike.
+A highly entrepreneurial fundraiser, Thom brings with him significant prospect identification, donor cultivation, and strategic solicitation experience, as well as considerable experience in the private sector.
+Having had the privilege to work closely with major philanthropists in and around NYC, Thom has an easy rapport with charitable superstars and those who shun the spotlight alike.